 Figure 1.
-Assessing maturity in salmon parr using phenotypic view (left panel) and ultrasound imaging (right panel): a) immature one-year-old parr, b) mature young-of-the-year parr that do not produce milt (precocious male), and c) mature one-year-old parr that produce milt (precocious male) in river Oir.
-On all ultrasound snapshots, the head of the fish is on the left but not shown; therefore the left flank is towards the bottom of the snapshot and the right towards the top.
+Assessing maturity in salmon parr using phenotypic view (left panel) and ultrasound imaging (right panel): a) immature one-year-old parr, b) mature young-of-the-year parr that does not produce milt (precocious male), and c) mature one-year-old parr that produces milt (precocious male) in river Oir.
+On all ultrasound snapshots, the head of the fish is on the left but not shown, the left flank is towards the bottom of the snapshot and the right towards the top.
 Gonads are identified by the letter “G”.

 Comparison of phenotypic and ultrasound methods

 The proportion of mature parrs detected by the phenotypic method is much lower and more variable (63.8 %, SD = 40.7%) than with the ultrasound method (95.4%, SD = 7.1%, p = 0.199).
 On average 33.4% of mature males do not produce milt.
 A strong year effect is detected (p < 0.001) in the probability to produce milt at the time of capture in mature males.
 When accounting for this year effect as a random factor, a strong increase with age (estimate = 5.582, SE = 1.031, p < 0.001) and a negative interaction with body length within each age class (estimate = -0.031, SE = 0.008, p < 0.001) are detected.
-This means that a higher proportion of mature males produce milt in autumn in old parrs than in young ones, and within a given age class in small parrs than in large ones.
+This means that a higher proportion of mature males produce milt in autumn in old parrs than in young ones and, within a given age class in small parrs than in large ones.